 Learning Ladder Nurseries JLT hope you enjoyed your mother’s day celebrations with the children via zoom.

 “Art is the most intense mode of individualism that the world has known” Oscar Wilde.

-Walking around the nursery I have noticed wonderful changes in the children who started just a few weeks ago.
+Walking around the nursery in JLT, I have noticed wonderful changes in the children who started just a few weeks ago.
 I see smiling faces walking in, great independent work in the class rooms, much greater self-expression through speech development and art.
 Children’s art displayed on the walls made me wonder, as always, at children’s lack of approval seeking expression.
 If there is any art that is for art’s sake, to use the very famous expression, it is children’s art.
 Children in their freedom and innocence produce the most original art.
 Their art is a depiction purely of their individual self, uncontaminated as yet by societal norms.
 I hope you enjoy looking at your child’s art at home as much as I enjoy looking at it in the nursery.

 That is all from me.
 Please find a list of upcoming key events under.
-We always post the month’s calendar on our notice board outside the main entrance, we mention events in the newsletter, we send notice via Seesaw closer to date about these and of course we remind you in person as well when we see you.
+We always post the month’s calendar on our notice board outside the main entrance,

 “All I really need to know about how to live and what to do and how to be I learned in kindergarten.
 Wisdom was not at the top of the graduate-school mountain, but there in the sandpile at Sunday School.
 These are the things I learned: Share everything.
 Play fair.
 Don’t hit people.
 Put things back where you found them.
 Clean up your own mess.
 Don’t take things that aren’t yours.
 Say you’re sorry when you hurt somebody.
 Wash your hands before you eat…” –Robert Fulghum.